-The Ugly Stepsister (2025) Movie Review - Fantastic Twisted Fairy-Tale
+The Ugly Stepsister (2025) review – Cinderella meets Cronenberg

 Welcome to Knockout Horror.
-If you are new here, we review horror movies, explain endings, and occasionally put out horror ranking lists.
-Today we are checking out a period, fantasy, psychological, satirical, comedy, drama, body-horror (I think that is everything?) movie from Norway – The Ugly Stepsister (Den stygge stesøsteren).
+Today we are checking out a period, fantasy, psychological, satirical, comedy, drama, body-horror (I think that is everything?) from Norway – The Ugly Stepsister (Den stygge stesøsteren).

 That’s a lot of subgenres listed alongside this movie and for good reason.
 The Ugly Stepsister is an extremely transgressive film that is pretty hard to pin down to just one style.
 In much the same was as Coralie Fargeat’s The Substance did last year.
 The Ugly Stepsister is melding a number of different ideas together into one fascinating body-horror package.